 The materials that are reviewed at the departmental/school level should include all of the materials that will be submitted to the university level as stipulated in the Provost’s Memorandum on portfolio preparation.
-Minimally, these include: an appointment letter, up-to-date vita, the outcome of evaluation of instructional activity by students, peers, and self; the distribution of the evaluative scores earned by other faculty, broken down by course, course level, or by department/school, as appropriate; documentation and examples of relevant research, scholarly or creative work, as well as instructional materials; a minimum of five current letters from referees outside this University who are acceptable to the chairperson/director and the candidate and Third Year Review Report.
-If the candidate chooses, the materials shall include the record of the faculty member's tenure and promotion appraisal(s) including any response by the faculty member.
+Minimally, these include: an appointment letter, up-to-date vita, the outcome of evaluation of instructional activity by students, peers, and self; the distribution of the evaluative scores earned by other faculty, broken down by course, course level, or by department/school, as appropriate; documentation and examples of relevant research, scholarly or creative work, as well as instructional materials; a minimum of three current letters from referees outside this University who are acceptable to the chairperson/director and the candidate; the Third Year Review Report; and the record of the faculty member's tenure and promotion appraisal(s) including any response by the faculty member.
 The department/school will issue a memorandum to the chair/director, reporting the numerical results of the poll of the faculty eligible to vote and, as best as can be discerned, the reasons for the vote, preserving the anonymity of the faculty members.
+Committee member names, voting and non-voting, must be listed in the memo.
+The written report, however, shall preserve the anonymity of the voting but shall also convey, as best as can be discerned, the reasons for the vote. .
 A copy will be sent to the faculty member, who may attach a brief response within 5 days of receipt of the material.
 Departmental/school requirements or subordinate criteria may not conflict with college or university criteria.

 After the department/school has voted, the departmental chairperson/school director shall send a letter of recommendation to the Dean which shall include a detailed analysis and evaluation of the work of the faculty member and a clear statement of support or non-support.
 That letter shall include the use of the appropriate department/school or college criteria to evaluate the record of the faculty member.
 A copy will be sent to the candidate who may attach a brief response within 5 days of receipt of the material.
 The department/school recommendation vote and chair/director letter are only recommendations to be considered in the process, and are not definitive.